jinhping/LeetCode/README.md

 # Leetcode

-main.cpp includes my first try for leetcode questions
+C++ folder is for backup of my leetcode questions written in C++

-C++ folder is mainly for backup of my leetcode questions
+Java folder is for backup of my leetcode questions written in Java

+main.cpp is a scratch place for my first try of leetcode questions